mmvp314/music-genre-classifier/README.md

 | audioCNN  | 3 conv layers | 128        | 50         | 30            | 62.63%        |

 The optimal epoch is the epoch at which the highest validation accuracy is achieved and is indicated by a red dot on the training history plot.
-Batch normalisation is added to improve model accuracy as well as training speed.[^2]

 [^1]: George Tzanetakis, Georg Essl, and Perry Cook.
 Automatic musical genre classification of audio signals.
 2001.
 URL: http://ismir2001.ismir.net/pdf/tzanetakis.pdf.
-[^2]: Sergey Ioffe and Christian Szegedy.
-Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift.
-2015. https://doi.org/10.48550/arXiv.1502.03167